 - Bundling coverage: Insuring your home or rental with your car through the same insurance company may bring you reductions across the board.

-- Low mileage: Urban areas in North Carolina have comprehensive public transportation networks.
+- Low mileage: Urban areas in North Carolina often have public transportation networks.
 Driving less can qualify you for a low mileage discount with many of the top car insurance companies.

 North Carolina car insurance requirements